Signal integrity or SI is a measure of the quality

 Providing

-sufficient ground (and power) connections to limit
+sufficient ground (and power) connections to limit ground

-ground bounce (this subdiscipline of signal integrity
+bounce (this subdiscipline of signal integrity is sometimes

-is sometimes called out separately as power integrity),
+called out separately as power integrity),

 Distributing

-power with solid plane layers to limit power supply
+power with solid plane layers to limit power supply noise.

 Adding a preemphasis filter to the transmitter driving